 - Other Taxes include dividend tax, wealth tax, capital Gains/Inheritance tax, and several others.

 Under Swiss law travel and food allowance is paid by the company and is offset against corporation tax

 Swiss Corporation tax federal rate is 8.5% cantonal and commune taxes range between 11,9% and 21.6%, but due to allowances can be much lower.

-If the individual is resident does not earn a salary but receives an income will pay tax on the basis of a lump sum, or on the rental values of the property and can claim passive income, passive income also applies to corporations.
+If the individual is a resident who does not earn a salary but receives an income will pay tax on the basis of a lump sum, or on the rental values of the property, and can claim the passive income, the passive income also applies to corporations.

 Boomfii can give advice as to the approximate income tax you will pay, this also depends on what the federal and cantonal system allows.

-Under the law if you have an earned income less than Euros 22,000, you do not need to complete a Tax return as the Employer does this for you, as a self-employed person.
-Other income exceptions are a net oncome after allowances of Euros 8,000, Bank investment of less than Euros 1,600, rental income of less than euros 1,000.
+Under the law, if you have an earned income less than Euros 22,000, you do not need to complete a Tax return as the Employer does this for you, as a self-employed person.
+Other income exceptions are a net income after allowances of Euros 8,000, Bank investment of less than Euros 1,600, and rental income of less than euros 1,000.

 Tax Rates and bands on earned income